LaserShrimp/Hada/README.md

-# Hada, the simple level editor
+# Hada, a simple level editor

 ## What is it ?
 Hada, ("make/do" in Korean) is a level editor, initially made for the game Kill Their Balls, and aims to be a simple and adaptable level editor for video games.